oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/expense-automation/fusion-aiagent/fusion-aiagent.md

 ## Task 4: Steps to Enable and Configure Fusion AI Agent Studio (Not required if is already enabled)

+> **Note:** This configuration is mandatory for non-Bootcamp users.
+For Bootcamp users, these details are already configured.

 1. Set the Enable Security Console External Application Integration (ORA\_ASE\_SAS\_INTEGRATION\_ENABLED) profile option to Yes, and enable permission groups for the appropriate roles.
 See [Access Requirements for AI Agent Studio](https://docs.oracle.com/en/cloud/saas/fusion-ai/aiaas/access-ai-agent-studio.html)
 2. After you provide users access to AI Agent Studio, they should be able to open AI Agent Studio without additional setup.
 If not, it's possible that your environment doesn't have certain necessary configurations.
 Ask your help desk to contact Oracle Support, who can verify what your environment has and address any gaps